xmasmark/drl_coursework/README.md

 git clone https://github.com/xmasmark/drl_coursework.git
 cd drl_coursework/coursework_1

+into this folder, a new folder needs to be placed and named Banana_Windows_x86_64 there, the unity environment needs to be downloaded and accessed by the application

 ### 1. Clone this repository
 ## Download the Banana environment and place it in the folder called Banana_Windows_x86_64